 The City of Rocklin participates in the federally sponsored Flood Insurance Program administered by the Federal Emergency Management Agency (FEMA).
-FEMA has mapped known 100-year and 500-year floodplains in Rocklin and surrounding areas.
-FEMA maps show 100-year and 500-year floodplains and floodways located primarily along the channels of the creeks listed above.
-The California legislature enacted flood management legislation in 2007 to improve flood management in a sustainable way and to strengthen the linkage between local land use planning decisions and flood management practices.
-The legislation requires that an Urban Level of Flood Protection (ULOP) be met in specific locations within the Sacramento and San Joaquin river basins.
-The boundaries of the ULOP floodplain and the 100-year floodplain have been combined into one figure, and these combined floodplain areas are referred to hereafter as the City's Regulatory Floodplain (see Figure 4-11).
-A 100-year floodplain is an area that experiences a 1-in-100 chance of flooding in any given year; a 200-year floodplain is an area that experiences a 1-in-200 chance of flooding in any given year; a 500-year floodplain is an area that experiences a 1-in-500 chance of flooding in any given year.
+FEMA has mapped known floodplains in Rocklin and surrounding areas.
+The maps show 100-year and 500-year floodplains and floodways located primarily along the channels of the creeks listed above (see Figure 4-11).
+A 100-year floodplain is an area that experiences a 1-in-100 chance of flooding in any given year; a 500-year floodplain is an area that experiences a 1-in-500 chance of flooding in any given year.
 Floodways are areas subject to much more frequent flooding and are necessary to carry the normally expected flows of the various waterways.